-- Selection: Participants must select an August Wilson monologue to use in the competition (please no original monologues).
+- Selection: Participants must select an August Wilson monologue to use in the competition (no original monologues are allowed).
 There are ten wonderfully diverse plays in the August Wilson American Century Cycle Compendium.
 Choose a couple that pique your interest and invest in reading the plays, so that you have a full understanding of the characters and the story.
-It is important for an actor to play to his or her strengths, so explore and find a monologue that really speaks to you, connects to your heart, and to your own experiences and/or imagination in some way.
+It is important for an actor to play to his or her strengths, so explore and find a monologue that really speaks to you, connects to your heart, your experiences, and/or imagination in some way.
 Then decide which one is for you, and have fun creating and portraying the character’s story.

 - Clothing: Dress comfortably but neatly so as not to distract the judges.
 The focus should be on your performance.

-- Memorization: All participants should have their monologues memorized at the Preliminary Auditions.
+- Memorization: All participants should have their monologues memorized for Auditions on January 6th.
 This means you can recite your monologue from memory without looking at the play.

 - Time: The performance of your monologue should last between 1-3 minutes.

 - Props: Props will not be allowed at Preliminaries or Regionals.
-However, you can request to use a chair.
+However, you may request to use a chair.

 AWMC Judges Criteria